Artificial cranial deformation: Africa

+Japan

+On the southern Japanese island of Tanegashima, from the third century to the seventh century, a group may have bound the skulls of babies to flatten the back of the skull, possibly as an expression of group identity to facilitate the trade of shell goods.

+China

+Cranial deformation was also practiced in the Neolithic period at the Houtaomuga Site in Northeast China.
+Most had fronto-occipital modification, but there were other types of modification discovered as well.
+It was found that the practice had been practiced for thousands of years, some skulls being much older than others.

 Methods and types

 Deformation usually begins just after birth for the next couple of years until the desired shape has been reached or the child rejects the apparatus.

-There is no broadly established classification system of cranial deformations, and many scientists have developed their own classification systems without agreeing on a single system for all forms observed.
+There is no broadly established classification system for cranial deformations, and many scientists have developed their own classification systems without agreeing on a single system for all forms observed.
 An example of an individual system is that of E. V. Zhirov, who described three main types of artificial cranial deformation—round, fronto-occipital, and sagittal—for occurrences in Europe and Asia, in the 1940s.

 Motivations and theories

-One modern theory is cranial deformation was likely performed to signify group affiliation, or to demonstrate social status.
+According to one modern theory, cranial deformation was likely performed to signify group affiliation or to demonstrate social status.
 Such motivations may have played a key role in Maya society, aimed at creating a skull shape that is aesthetically more pleasing or associated with desirable cultural attributes.
-For example, in the Na'ahai-speaking area of Tomman Island and the south south-western Malakulan (Australasia), a person with an elongated head is thought to be more intelligent, of higher status, and closer to the world of the spirits.
+For example, in the Na'ahai-speaking area of Tomman Island and the south-southwestern Malakulan (Australasia), a person with an elongated head is thought to be more intelligent, of higher status, and closer to the world of the spirits.

-Historically, there have been a number of various theories regarding the motivations for these practices.
+Historically, there have been various theories regarding the motivations for these practices.

 It has also been considered possible that the practice of cranial deformation originates from an attempt to emulate those groups of the population in which elongated head shape was a natural condition.
-The skulls of some Ancient Egyptians are among those identified as often being elongated naturally and macrocephaly may be a familial characteristic.
+The skulls of some Ancient Egyptians are among those identified as often being elongated naturally, and macrocephaly may be a familial characteristic.
 For example, Rivero and Tschudi describe an Inca mummy containing a fetus with an elongated skull, describing it thus: